nanogiants/appcom-styleguide-ios/README.md

 ### Image Naming

-Images should be named after the following pattern:
+Images must be named after the following pattern:

 ```
 <WHAT>_<WHERE>_<DESCRIPTION>[_<SIZE>][_STATE]